In an attempt to help me keep on track, I am looking for feedback on my early draft via Royal Road.

-The first time they’d had to pretend Jonas was dead, the solution had been simple: kill him.
+The last time they’d had to pretend Jonas was dead, the answer had been simple: kill him.

 Jonas didn’t flinch.